Who is Therapy for?

 It was part of my training to pay for ongoing Counselling through the full 3 years of my course, which was definitely more than I needed, so I was glad to stop.
-However, I have since gone back to it as I have found myself going through a tricky time lately, due to relationship difficulties and bereavement.
-It can last for a few weeks or a few months.
-Thats up to you.
+However, I have since gone back to it as I have found myself going through a tricky time lately, due to some relationship difficulties and bereavement.

-What I realise from my own counselling, and counselling others is that we all have times when things don’t make sense to us.
-When we might need some support.
+What I realise from my own counselling, and counselling others is that we all have times in our lives when things don’t make sense to us, when we might need some support.
 We might experience a life transition, such as retirement, redundancy, or the end of a relationship, or loss of a loved one.

 Importantly, counselling isn’t always about talking endlessly, but also about problem solving and awareness.
 Enabling you to better understand who you are and to realise your strength and strengthen your resilience.
 It can last a few weeks or a few months, and thats up to you.

 What Counselling offers is a relationship like no other.
 Though it does take a while to build that relationship, it can be so refreshing, liberating and healing to share and explore life and ourselves with a trusted, unbiased other.

 Some are lucky enough to have this person in their lives.
 Someone to share their deepest fears and darkest worries, hopes and dreams, and insecurities, and not fear judgement or criticism.
 But many of us don’t have that person.

 I have realised how important this relationship is.
 Ok, it may not be not free, but its genuine.
 There is warmth and understanding, confidentiality and most importantly, no judgement.